FrancesCoronel/personal-website-v3/content/posts/2018-01-10-grow-with-google-udacity-scholarship.md

 ## Happy to share that I'm one step closer to becoming Google certified! 🎉

-I was just awarded a \$1,200 scholarship to pursue the Mobile Web Nanodegree through the Grow with Google Udacity Scholarship program.
+I was just awarded a <!-- prettier-ignore -->$1,200 scholarship to pursue the Mobile Web Nanodegree through the Grow with Google Udacity Scholarship program.

 Back in mid-October of last year, I applied for the Grow with Google Udacity scholarship.